Leningrad première of Shostakovich's Symphony No. 7: Performance

 The concert was given in the Grand Philharmonia Hall on 9 August 1942.
 This was the day German Chancellor Adolf Hitler had previously designated to celebrate the fall of the city with a lavish banquet at Leningrad's Astoria Hotel.
 The performance was preceded by a pre-recorded radio address by Eliasberg, aired at 6 pm:

 Lieutenant-General Govorov ordered a bombardment of German artillery positions in advance of the concert in a special operation, code-named "Squall".
 Soviet intelligence personnel had located the German batteries and observation posts a few weeks before, in preparation for the attack.
-Three thousand high-calibre shells were lobbed onto the enemy.
-The purpose of the operation was to prevent the Germans from targeting the concert hall and to ensure that it would be quiet enough to hear the music over speakers he ordered to be set up.
+Three thousand high-calibre shells were fired at the German troops.
+The purpose of the operation was to prevent them from targeting the concert hall and to ensure that it would be quiet enough to hear the music over speakers he ordered to be set up.
 He also encouraged Soviet soldiers to listen to the concert via radio.
 Musicologist Andrei Krukov later praised Govorov's actions as providing the "incentive" for the concert, adding that his choice to allow soldiers to participate was "a quite exceptional decision".
-Govorov himself later remarked to Eliasberg that "we played our instrument in the symphony, too, you know," in reference to the artillery fire.
+Govorov himself later remarked to Eliasberg that "we played our instrument in the symphony, too, you know", in reference to the artillery fire.
 The military contribution to the affair was not widely known until well after the war ended.

 There was a large audience for the concert, comprising party leaders, military personnel, and civilians.
 Leningrad citizens who could not fit into the hall gathered around open windows and loudspeakers.
 The musicians onstage were "dressed like cabbages" in multiple layers to prevent starvation-induced shivering.
 Shortly before the concert started, the electric lights above the stage were turned on for the first time since rehearsals had commenced.
 As the hall fell silent, Eliasberg began conducting.
 The performance was of poor artistic quality, but was notable for the emotions raised in the audience and for its finale: when some musicians "faltered" due to exhaustion, the audience stood up "in a remarkable, spontaneous gesture ... willing them to keep going".

 The performance received an hour-long ovation, with Eliasberg being given a bouquet of Leningrad-grown flowers by a young girl.
 Many in the audience were in tears due to the emotional impact of the concert, which was seen as a "musical biography of suffering Leningrad".
 The musicians were invited to a banquet with Communist Party officials to celebrate.

 Loudspeakers broadcast the performance throughout the city as well as to the German forces in a move of psychological warfare, a "tactical strike against German morale".
 One German soldier recalled how his squadron "listened to the symphony of heroes".
 Eliasberg later met with some of the Germans who camped outside Leningrad during the performance, who told him that it had made them believe they would never capture the city: "Who are we bombing?
 We will never be able to take Leningrad because the people here are selfless".